retinakundu94/0311124-ph4-05-sqlalchemy-relationships/README.md

 Fork / clone the repository and run `pipenv install` followed by `pipenv shell`.
 From there `cd server`.

-To test your code you can use `flask shell` or use the prebuilt routes in Postman.
+To test your code you can use `flask shell` or use the prebuilt routes with Postman.